Joecstarr/thesis/sections/background/foundations_of_knots/conway.md

 # Rotation and Mirroring of Tangles

-Consider a generic tangle, as seen in @fig-generic_tangle , where ambient orientation of data in the interior of the Conway circle is indicated by a broken $T$.
+Consider a generic tangle, as seen in @fig-generic_tangle, where ambient orientation of data in the interior of the Conway circle is indicated by a broken $T$.